christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

 ### Naming

--   Variable names should be written in [camel-case](https://techterms.com/definition/camelcase), e.g. `theCamelsHump`
+-   Variable names should be written in [camel-case](https://techterms.com/definition/camelcase), e.g. `theCamelsHump`.

+-   Fixed constants, with a value that will never change, should be declared in all caps with underscores between each word.
+The declarations should be placed near the top of the script or namespace, e.g. `NUMBER_OF_BUTTONS=10`.

+    > This improves readability as such variables will clearly standout.

+-   Global variable names should be prefixed with `g_`.

+    ```javascript
+    // Bad
+    global myVariable = 1;
+    global myGlobalVariable = 2;

+    // Good
+    global g_myVariable = 1;
+    ```

 -   Variable names should be meaningful and will generally be nouns.